Rules for users of powered wheelchairs and mobility scooters (36 to 46)

 - stop on the left hand side of the road and wait for a safe gap in the traffic

-- negotiate the turn as a pedestrian, i.e. travel along the footway or footpath and cross the road between the footways or footpaths where it is safe to do so.
-Class 3 users should switch the vehicle to the lower speed limit when on footways or footpaths
+- negotiate the turn as a pedestrian, that is travel along the footway or footpath and cross the road between the footways or footpaths where it is safe to do so - Class 3 users should switch the vehicle to the lower speed limit when on footways or footpaths

 If the junction is too hazardous, it may be worth considering an alternative route.
 Similarly, when negotiating major roundabouts (with two or more lanes) it may be safer for you to use the footway or footpath or find a route which avoids the roundabout altogether.